mossrocket/Aurora/README.md

 **Your personal solar health companion** — translating space weather into clear, actionable health insights.

-Aurora Health monitors geomagnetic activity (Kp index, A-index, Dst) and shows how solar weather may affect conditions like migraines, heart health, mental health, joint pain, sleep quality, and fatigue.
+Aurora Health monitors the planetary Kp index and 24-hour a-index, and shows how solar weather may affect conditions like migraines, heart health, mental health, joint pain, sleep quality, fatigue, and other neurological sensitivities.

 ## PWA — installable on phones